 TGbe editor: please make the following change in subclause 9.3.1.19.4, P154L52 in 11be D4.1

 The Resolution subfield in the Partial BW Info subfield indicates the resolution bandwidth for each bit in the Feedback Bitmap subfield.

-The Feedback Bitmap subfield indicates the request of each resolution bandwidth from the lowest frequency to the highest frequency with B1 indicating the lowest resolution bandwidth.
-Each bit in the Feedback Bitmap subfield is set to 1 if the feedback is requested on the corresponding resolution bandwidthWhen the bandwidth of the PPDU carrying the EHT NDP Announcement frame is less than 320 MHz, the Resolution bit B0 is set to 0 to indicate a resolution of 20 MHz.
+The Feedback Bitmap subfield indicates whether feedback is requested for each resolution bandwidth and is ordered from lowest frequency to highest frequency, followed by zeros.
+A bit in the Feedback Bitmap subfield is set to 1 indicates that feedback is requested for the corresponding frequency with the resolution bandwidth; and so B1 set to 1 indicates a request for feedback for the lowest frequency at the indicated resolution bandwidth (#19352).

+When the bandwidth of the PPDU carrying the EHT NDP Announcement frame is less than 320 MHz, the Resolution bit B0 is set to 0 to indicate a resolution of 20 MHz.

 When the bandwidth of the PPDU carrying the EHT NDP Announcement frame is equal to 20 MHz, B1 is set to 1 to indicate the request of feedback on the 242-tone RU.
-B2–B8 are reserved and set to 0.
+B2–B8 are (#19352) set to 0.

 When the bandwidth of the PPDU carrying the EHT NDP Announcement frame is equal to 40 MHz, B1 and B2 indicate the request of feedback on each of the two 242-tone RUs from lower frequency to higher frequency.
-B3–B8 are reserved and set to 0.
+B3–B8 are (#19352) set to 0.

 When the bandwidth of the PPDU carrying the EHT NDP Announcement frame is equal to 80 MHz, if B1–B4 are all set to 1, it indicates the feedback request on the 996-tone RU, otherwise, B1–B4 indicate the request of feedback on each of the four 242-tone RUs from lower frequency to higher frequency.
-B5–B8 are reserved and set to 0.
+B5–B8 are (#19352) set to 0.